 If you have questions about tertiary-level education in Switzerland and in particular about START!
 Study – University Integration Program at UZH, please contact the contact point for refugees interested in studying.
 Therefore, please fill out our contact form.

 Please find brief information and useful links on the Swiss education system at tertiary level on our FAQ page.

 Studying at the University of Zurich

-You will find general information on the Swiss education and university system at www.perspektiven-studium.ch, a website run by the Swiss Student Union, VSS.
-Moreover, Swissuniversities issues recommendations of recognition for holders of foreign higher education qualifications and keeps a list showing the admission requirements of the Swiss universities for people with foreign education but without a Bachelors degree.
+You will find general information on the Swiss education and university system at our subpage FAQ Studying and Education or at www.perspektiven-studium.ch, a website run by the Swiss Student Union, VSS.
+Moreover, swissuniversities keeps a list showing the admission requirements of the Swiss universities for people with foreign education.

 Scholars at Risk

 The University of Zurich is a member of the Scholars at Risk organization.
 Scholars at Risk is an international network of universities working to safeguard academic freedom and protect researchers who are under threat.